History of Westeros

 The Three-Eyed Bloodraven

 The third of our THREE (1, 2) Bloodraven episodes.
 This one has a deep dive into the life of Brynden Rivers beginning from the point at which he took the Black.
 Was he a ranger?
 What did he and Maester Aemon talk about?
-Who is Coldhands? and much more on… the Three-Eyed Bloodraven!
+Who is Coldhands?
+What’s up with the Raven’s Teeth, and much more in this episode on the Three-Eyed Bloodraven!

 Thanks to guest producer Zack of Game of Owns!